jon-heard/obsidian-inline-scripts-library/state.sfile.md

 	}
 }

+// Handle old versions of state data-file locations by finding the latest one and
+// copying it to the new state data-file.
+Then remove all existing old version files.
-// Handle old state file locations (if state isn't already setup) if (!_inlineScripts.state.sessionState)
+// NOTE - this block is to upgrade old vaults to the latest state system version. if (!_inlineScripts.state.sessionState)
 {
 	const oldStateFilePossibilities =